 3. Purchase domain + web hosting

 In this tutorial I’ll be showing you how to set up a self-hosted WordPress blog.
 This means you’ll purchase your domain and hosting directly from a provider and maintain it yourself, as opposed to paying for more of a turnkey setup (like WordPress.COM or Squarespace).
-Think of your web hosting company as your landlord and your domain name as your address.
+Think of your web hosting company as your landlord and your domain name as your PO box address where people can reach you no matter where you are.
 Which means you can think of self-hosting as buying a space you can fully customize yourself, as opposed to buying it already set up for you.
 (I hope this analogy makes sense!)
 Doing it this way just gives you more freedom, in my opinion.

 Normally, I would tell people to always purchase a domain name separate from their web hosting.
 It’s cheaper and it’s easier to move your domain later on if you decide to switch hosts.
-(To continue with our analogy, this would be like having a P.O. box address so you can move anywhere you want and people can still reach you.)
 But if you’re a beginner, I recommend that you just register your domain name and hosting together so you can get started quickly and easily.
 For newbies, I think the extra cost is justified by the convenience.
 So that’s what I’ll be showing you today.
 FYI: If you still want to register your domain name separate, I recommend Name.com!

 My blog is currently hosted with Siteground, so that’s the company I’ll be featuring in this tutorial.